 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the paralegal and legal assistant field was predicted to grow by about 8% between 2014 and 2024.
-This was as fast as the projected average growth of all jobs.
-The BLS also stated that in 2015, legal secretaries made an average yearly salary of $46,470 while paralegals and legal assistants made an average income of $52,390 per year (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the paralegal and legal assistant field was predicted to grow by about 10% between 2019 and 2029.
+This was much faster than the projected average growth of all jobs.
+The BLS also stated that in 2020, legal secretaries made an average yearly salary of $52,750 while paralegals and legal assistants made an average income of $56,610 per year (www.bls.gov).

 Legal office administration training is offered through certificate programs as well as two-plus-two programs that confer associate's and bachelor's degrees.
 These programs teach students not only how to perform legal research and record-keeping, but also provide instruction in legal terminology and law office procedures.